Frequently Asked Questions

 - specific, with attainable therapeutic goals

 - designed with the “end in mind.”

 2. Does counselling help and why a Marriage and Family Therapist?

 Outcome research has consistently found that talk-therapy is effective in contributing to the resolution of interpersonal and personal problems.
-It is comparable to the effectiveness of Asprin on headaches.
+It is comparable to the effectiveness of Aspirin on headaches.
 The bad news is that not all therapists are equally effective.
 Therapy that monitors change and engages in developing a positive working relationship with the client is much more effective.

 Family Therapists treat a wide range of significant clinical problems including: depression, marital problems, anxiety, individual psychological problems, substance use issues and child-parent problems.

 Research indicates that marriage and family therapy is as effective, and in some cases more effective than standard and/or individual treatments for many mental health problems such as: adult schizophrenia, affective (mood) disorders, alcohol and drug abuse, children’s conduct disorders, anorexia in young adult women, and marital distress and conflict.

 Marriage and family therapists regularly practice short-term therapy; 12 sessions on average.
 Marital/couple’s therapy (11.5 sessions) and family therapy (9 sessions) both require less time than the average individuated treatment (13 sessions).
 About half of the treatment provided by marriage and family therapists is one-on- one with the other half divided between marital/couple and family therapy, or a combination of treatments.

 Addressing relational issues means that problems are viewed as interactional and reciprocal.
 No one is to blame, as each person contributes to the problem and the potential solutions.
 Empowering how the person (self) can take responsibility for their part requires effort, and leads to positive change within their control.
 This is authentic power.